-The following GASB pronouncements will be implemented in future fiscal years:
+The following GASB pronouncements will be implemented in future years:

-- The GASB issued Statement #65, Items Previously Reported as Assets and Liabilities, which is required to be implemented in fiscal year 2014. - The GASB issued Statement #67, Financial Reporting for Pension Plans, an amendment of GASB Statement No. 25, which is required to be implemented in fiscal year 2014. - The GASB issued Statement #68, Accounting and Financial Reporting for Pensions, an amendment of GASB Statement No. 27, which is required to be implemented in fiscal year 2015. - The GASB issued Statement #69, Government Combinations and Disposals of Government Operations, which is required to be implemented in fiscal year 2015. - The GASB issued Statement #70, Accounting and Financial Reporting for Nonexchange Financial Guarantees, which is required to be implemented in fiscal year 2014. - The GASB issued Statement #71, Pension Transition for Contributions Made Subsequent to the Measurement Date, which is required to be implemented simultaneously with Statement #68.
+- The GASB issued Statement #67, Financial Reporting for Pension Plans, which is required to be implemented in 2015. - The GASB issued Statement #68, Accounting and Financial Reporting for Pensions, which is required to be implemented in 2015. - The GASB issued Statement #69, Government Combinations and Disposals of Government Operations, which is required to be implemented in 2015. - The GASB issued Statement #71, Pension Transition for Contributions Made Subsequent to the Measurement Date, which is required to be implemented simultaneously with GASB Statement #68 in 2015.

-Management is currently assessing the impact that the implementation of these pronouncements will have on the basic financial statements.
+Management is currently assessing the impact the implementation of these pronouncements will have on the basic financial statements.